-1.06 | Creation of a Governance & Audit Committee, (sections 116 to 118)
+1.07 Creation of a Governance & Audit Committee (sections 116 to118)

-This will replace the current Audit Committee, but is not indicative of local dissatisfaction with the role and conduct of the current Flintshire Committee.
-The new Committee must assess and report on: the Council's arrangements for self-assessment; peer review and ability to handle complaints effectively.
+This will replace the current Audit Committee, but is not indicative of local dissatisfaction with the role and conduct of the current Flintshire committee.
+The new committee must assess and report on: the council's arrangements for self-assessment; peer review and ability to handle complaints effectively.
 It must also review the draft self-assessment performance report and draft responses to any panel reports.
-Whilst the name and remit of the committee will change from 1st April 2021, the other changes are due to come into effect from May 2022

-From next year, the Governance & Audit Committee must appoint a lay person as its Chair.
+The committee name will change from 1st April 2021, as will the terms of reference.
+From May 2022, the Governance & Audit Committee must appoint a lay person as its Chair.
 The vice chair must not be a Cabinet member.
-One third of the membership of the Committee must be lay members.
+One third of the membership of the committee must be lay members.
 Flintshire has previously recognised the benefits and different perspectives that can be contributed by lay members.
-We currently have two on the Audit committee.
-To comply will mean recruiting a third lay member.
-This can take place in the late autumn of 2021, ready for the change in May of 2022.
+We currently have two on our Audit Committee.
+We will need to recruit a third lay member in the late autumn of 2021, in readiness for the 2022 changes..

-Your officers will draft terms of reference for the new Committee.
+Your officers will draft terms of reference for the new committee.